cloudrobotics/cloudrobotics.github.io/iccr2017/registration.md

 For the registration, please contact the conference organizers by emailing <a href="mailto:cloudrobotics.iccr@gmail.com">cloudrobotics.iccr@gmail.com</a>.

+The registration is open, please <a href="https://goo.gl/forms/0AcdbasAAwPrjiac2">go here</a>.

 Early bird registration deadline is 07 November.

 <section>